We are one of Scotland's most popular visitor attractions and a great choice for a fun family day out.

 Lion viewing platform

 Visitors can watch the lions from a raised viewing platform which is accessed by permanent ramp — the narrowest point is 990mm.
 You can also see them from ground level, where there are seating areas.
-To keep social distancing and our visitors safe, there is a one-way system in place.
+To keep social distancing and our visitors safe, there is one-way system in place.

 The Rhinoceros House has outdoor and indoor enclosures, with glazed viewing panes from floor level.
 To keep social distancing and our visitors safe, there is a one-way system in place.